 - Rotate the baking sheets to make it easier to roll the entire dough into the desired size.

-- Once the dough is about 32 cm x 25 in size, peel off the top baking sheet from the dough.
+- Once the dough is about 32 cm x 25 in size, peel off the dough's top baking sheet.

 - Place the cookies on a baking tray lined with a baking sheet.

 - Place the baking tray in the preheated oven for 12 to 15 minutes, or until the cookies started getting darker on top.

 - Remove from the oven and set aside to cool.

 - Serve with sprinkled ground cardamom (if preferred).

 - This recipe yields about 20 cardamom cookies using a 5 & 1/2 cm diameter cookie cutter.
 You can cut the cookies into your desired size and adjust the baking time accordingly.